Trail going up Cheoah Bald

 Sassafras Gap

-Finally I reached Sassafras Gap.
-I had hoped to get here earlier, because it was a benchmark for my progress and hope of getting to Fontana early tomorrow.
+I reached Sassafras Gap at 2:15 p.m., much later than I had hoped.
+Because I had hiked to here before, I was using this spot as a benchmark for my progress and a measure of my chances for getting to Fontana early tomorrow.

-Seeing the sign and the mileage I needed still to go, disappointment set in.
-I realized I would not reach my intended destination.
+When I saw the sign and the mileage I needed still to go, disappointment set in.
+I realized I would not reach my intended destination today, and that would change how much I hiked tomorrow.

-I was going to have to make some adjustments to my expectations.
+I was going to have to adjust my expectations.

 View from Cheoah Bald

-I pushed on to the top of Cheoah Bald, which was just over a mile more.
+I didn't stop at the shelter at Sassafras Gap.
+Instead, I pushed on to the top of Cheoah Bald, which was just over a mile farther.

 From one side of the top I could see a long range of the mountains I had already crossed.
-From the other I could see the Smokies, where I was headed.
+From the other I could see the Smokies, where I was heading.

 I wasn't enjoying the view as much as I might have liked, though.
-I was preoccupied with recalculating my options for the remainder of today and tomorrow.
+I remained preoccupied with tomorrow, recalculating my options for reaching Fontana.

-Quiet Man was also there at the top of the bald.
-After he continued down the trail I stopped to text Kim and let her know what I was thinking.
+I saw Quiet Man at the top of the bald.
+He continued down the trail while I stopped to text Kim and let her know what I was thinking.

-I wasn't sure I could reach Kim from Stecoah Gap, so I told her if she didn't hear from me again today, she should stick with the original plan of meeting me tomorrow afternoon at Fontana.
+At this point, I was running out of ideas.
+What's worse, if I figured out a plan later, I wasn't sure I could call Kim from Stecoah Gap.
+I told her if she didn't hear from me again today, she should stick to our original plan of meeting me tomorrow afternoon at Fontana.

 I was not feeling like a butt-kicker at that moment, though I appreciated what I thought was a compliment.
-Later I realized he was probably speaking of the physical force of gravity, not of me.
+Later, I realized he was probably speaking of the physical force of gravity, not about me.

 One of six knobs

-My foul mood only got worse as the trail crossed a series of knobs.
-Each one was not particularly high, but they became an annoyance by their repetition.
+My foul mood only got worse as the trail descended.
+It crossed a series of knobs, and though each one was not particularly high, they were becoming an annoyance by their repetition.
+These were the true meaning of what hikers call "pointless ups and downs."

-As I walked up one I would see another knob.
-I knew instinctively the trail would turn just so it could continue over that knob.
+As I walked up one knob, another came into view.
+I knew instinctively the trail would turn just so it could continue over that knob instead of going around it.

 There were six of these knobs in succession.
 Yes, I counted them.